-What does serotonin do?
-Serotonin is a powerful brain chemical that profoundly affects your mood, so knowing whether you’re deficient is a key first step to overcoming troubling mood and impulse control problems.
-Having one or more of the eight serotonin deficiency symptoms discussed here will be a strong clue
+What is serotonin?
+It’s is a powerful brain chemical that profoundly affects your mood, so knowing whether you’re deficient is a key first step to overcoming troubling mood and impulse control problems.
+Having one or more of the eight serotonin deficiency symptoms discussed here will be a strong clue that

 If you become ill, usually you can pinpoint a reason.
 A stiff, swollen joint, for example, might be due to injury or to a chronic disease like arthritis, while an upset stomach might be due to food poisoning.
 The causes of depression are harder to pin down.
 And unfortunately, they